Candelaria border incursion of 1919: Incursion

 The War Department authorized payment of the ransom, but there remained the matter of getting $15,000 in cash for delivery before the deadline.
 Ranchers in the area quickly subscribed the full amount, which came from the Marfa National Bank.
 Negotiation through intermediaries resulted in a plan for Captain Matlack to cross the border Monday night with half of the ransom money for the release of one of the captives.
 The meeting took place on schedule, and within forty-five minutes Matlack came back with Lieutenant Peterson.

 Matlack then took the remaining $7,500 to get Lieutenant Davis.
 On the way to the rendezvous he overheard two of Rentería's men talking about killing him and Davis as soon as the rest of the ransom money was paid.
 At the rendezvous, Matlack pulled a gun, told the Mexicans to tell Rentería to “go to hell,” and rode off with Davis and the money.
 Avoiding the ambush, Matlack and Davis safely crossed into the United States.
 Questioned by Col. George T. Langhome, Army Commander in the Big Bend District, Peterson and Davis maintained they had been captured on the American side of the border and had not crossed into Mexico.

 At daybreak on Tuesday, August 19, 1919, Captain Matlack once again crossed the border, this time leading Troops C and K, 8th Cavalry, in pursuit of Rentería and his men.
 Air Service planes scouted ahead of the cavalry seeking to spot the bandits.
 They also gathered information on the condition of the trails and the location of waterholes, and conveyed it to the troops by dropping messages.
 The troops of the 8th Cavalry came upon a blockhouse and were fired upon from those inside.
 The 8th Cavalry men stormed the house, killing four and capturing two, while two others were able to escape in the confusion.
 The Arizona Republican listed three of the four Mexicans killed as Jesus Janir, Francisco Janir and Jose Fuentes.

 While flying some twelve or fifteen miles west of Candelaria late Tuesday afternoon, Lieutenants Estell and Cooper saw three horsemen in a canyon and went lower for a better look.
 When the men on the ground fired on the DH-4, Estell made another pass with his machine guns blazing.
 Then Cooper opened up with his Lewis Guns and killed one of the men, reportedly Renteria.

 The search for members of Rentería's men continued until 23 August.
 With the Mexican government of Venustiano Carranza protesting the invasion of its territory, U.S. forces returned to the United States.

 Aftermath

-In 1920 the President of the United States authorized Captain Leonard F. Matlack to be granted the position and rank of captain on the retired list.
+In 1920, the President of the United States, Woodrow Wilson, authorized Captain Leonard F. Matlack to be granted the position and rank of captain on the retired list.